Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 0.43844718719117043
 ```

-Below is the corresponding Fiedler eigen vector
+Below is the corresponding Fiedler vector
 ```python
 vecs[:,1]
 ### Fiedler Vector